|

-The Parker solution family, v(r), is expressed as the contour of H(r,v),
+The Parker solution family class, v(r), is expressed as contour curves of H(r,v),

 the total specific energy